TheNoeTrevino/TheNoeTrevino/README.md

 Right now, I am really trying to sharpen my skills in the web development area, as well as algorithms since I am trying to get ready to get a job.

 I learned a lot of Angular and Java at my most recent internship.
-I plan to continue using Java/Spring/Hibernate for as many backend pursuits as I can, but will begin leaning more on React for my frontend frameworks, that is more employable with the current job market.
+I plan to continue using Java/Spring/Hibernate for as many backend pursuits as I can, but will begin leaning more on React for my frontend frameworks, as that is more employable with the current job market.

-At the moment, I am learning React and Django, and still honing my skills in Java.
+At the moment, I am learning React, Django and Go.

 ## Technologies I know
 - **Frontend**: HTML/CSS/TypeScript, React, Material-UI, Angular, Bootstrap
-- **Backend**: Java/Spring, Python/Django
+- **Backend**: Java/Spring, Python/Django, Go/Sqlx
 - **Databases**: PostgreSQL
 - **Version Control**: Git, GitHub
 - **Other**: Neovim/Vim, Linux, MacOS, DBeaver, SQL, Music21, OpenSheetMusicDisplay

 ## What I'm Doing Now
-- Building a [sight reading application](https://github.com/TheNoeTrevino/sight-reading-app) designed for public school music programs
+- Building a [sight reading application](https://github.com/TheNoeTrevino/tremolo) designed for public school music programs
 - Consistenly practicing [data structures and algorithms](https://github.com/TheNoeTrevino/ds-and-algos)
 - Learning [big data science](https://github.com/TheNoeTrevino/school-assignments/tree/main/school/big-data-science) techniques
 - Designing [malware](https://github.com/TheNoeTrevino/no-hope) for a cybersecurity class